SDG 7 – Affordable and Clean Energy , Pūngāo iti te utu, Pūngao mā

 • improved control over boilers.

-These initiatives were implemented in both existing buildings and new ones, positively impacting energy usage.
-In 2023, the university consumed 54,534,953 kilowatt-hours, a 0.5 per cent reduction from consumption in 2022 of 54,801,541 kilowatt-hours.
-These figures include electricity and natural gas usage on the university’s campuses, the Massey Aviation school, several off-campus building spaces leased by the university, some student accommodation, and the Massey Research farms.
+In 2024, the university consumed 53.4 gigawatt-hours, a 2.1% reduction from consumption in 2023 of 54.5 gigawatt-hours and a 2.6% reduction from the 2022 consumption of 54.8 gigawatt-hours.
+These figures include electricity and natural gas usage on the university’s campuses, the Massey Aviation school, several off-campus building spaces leased by the university, some student accommodation and the Massey Research farms.

 Recent projects have also focused on identifying energy usage hot-spots.
-They include replacing inefficient technologies, reducing waste through improved controls, adjusting schedules, and aligning systems with current requirements.
+They include replacing inefficient technologies, reducing waste through improved controls, adjusting schedules and aligning systems with current requirements.

 See further details on reducing our carbon footprint